 - Canada Media Fund Awards $10.3 Million to Digital Production Projects: Virtual reality and interactive games/software has become a major emphasis for the Canada Media Fund.
 Discover what types of projects are receiving support through their production phase.

-- $6.2M Awarded in Canada Media Fund Experimental Stream: 28 projects received funding through CMF Development and Marketing streams.
+- $6.2M Awarded in Canada Media Fund Experimental Stream: 28 projects received funding through CMF Innovation stream.
 Learn about what types of projects are receiving funding, including immersive games, software, and mobile applications.

-To get started with the Canada Media Fund: Experimental Stream – Innovation Program, eligible companies should build a budget of rough costs and timelines for project spends.
+To get started with the Canada Media Fund: Experimental Stream, eligible companies should build a budget of rough costs and timelines for project spends.
 This will help select the optimal stream of support and help companies understand which program deadline to accommodate.

 All applicants must develop a detailed application and submit it by an upcoming stream-specific deadline.
 Application forms can be found online via CMF’s website; completed applications typically range in length from 25-35 pages, depending on the funding request and complexity of the project.
 This does not include supporting documents, such as the project budget and any supplemental information.

-To discuss your project’s suitability for CMF funding and explore ways to optimize the application process, please contact Mentor Works.
+To discuss your project’s suitability for interactive digital media funding and explore ways to optimize the application process, please contact Mentor Works.